-This page has been created to tell you what we have done to reduce the risk from coronavirus, what the situation is like in England, and to give you links to important information online.
+This page was created in 2020 to tell you what we are doing to reduce the risk and prevent the spread of coronavirus, what the situation is like in England, and to give you links to important information online.

 As a limited company and registered business operating in the UK, we are legally bound by government guidance; we regularly monitor public health advice, and react appropriately.
-Our school is also accredited by the British Council and a member of English UK and English UK South; we also receive industry guidance from these bodies, and use this advice to inform our procedures.
+Our school is also accredited by the British Council and a member of English UK and the International Education Association; we also receive industry guidance from these bodies, and use this advice to inform our procedures.

 It is, of course, impossible to remove all risk, or to make a guarantee that coronavirus will not affect anyone in the future.

 Travelling to the UK

 If anything is not clear, please do ask us for more information.